Download all exemplars

 This involves:

-• fully explaining the strength(s) and weakness(es) of the research process and how they impact on the validity of the findings and/or conclusion
+- fully explaining the strength(s) and weakness(es) of the research process, and how these affect the validity of the findings and/or conclusions

-The student has effectively presented spatial, statistical and visual data.
+The student has accurately and effectively presented spatial, statistical and visual data using the correct geographic conventions.
 Detailed annotations (1) show relevance to the research aim.
 The presentation method focuses on the comparison of two locations, which directly supports the aim and shows understanding of the spatial component of the research (2).

-A range of relevant geographic concepts, such as process, interaction and location, have been incorporated into the explanation of the findings (4) (6).
+The relevance of geographic concepts, such as process, interaction and location, have been incorporated into the explanation of the findings (4) (6).
 The student has acknowledged and addressed the anomalies in their data, demonstrating understanding that is indicative of comprehensive research (7).

 For a more secure Excellence, the student could discuss ways of improving the research.
 The research process is effectively evaluated (9), but the suggested improvements (8) need to be discussed further.
 For example, the instructions beside each recording box could be more specific, with a statement that includes the formula for calculating tree height or soil descriptors.